GridPlus/gridplus-sdk/README.md

 env DEVICE_ID='my_device_id' N=<numRandomTests> npm run test-eth-abi
 ```

+> Note that this test uses a random seed to generate data.
+You may include a `SEED=<mySeed>` if you want to use your own.

 ### Test Harness

 We can test debug firmware builds using the `client.test` function in the SDK.
 This utilizes the firmware's test harness with an encrypted route.
 You can run these tests with the same `env DEVICE_ID='my_device_id` flag as some of the other tests.